 I can’t really say there was a single moment that said he was the one, as all of our moments have said it!
 From the way he looks at me, to the patience he has for my family and friends, it all said that he was the one for me.

 – submitted by shannonagins

 The very first time I saw him, he was standing outside the boys’ dorm looking every inch like the angsty teenage boy I was into at the time.
 He didn’t see me, eyeing him from across the street, but I knew in that instant that there was something special about him.

 One day, I was at an ice cream shop with a friend when I spilled Big Blue on my shorts.
-I walked back to my dorm changed and, defeated, went to the boys’ dorm to study with some friends.
+I walked back to my dorm to change, and, defeated, went to the boys’ dorm to study with some friends.
 Literally out of the blue (lol puns), he walked up to ask a mutual friend a question and we were introduced.
-I turned to my friend and said “I’m going to marry that boy,” not expecting to be right in a million years.
+I turned to my friend and said, “I’m going to marry that boy,” not expecting to be right in a million years.

 Nine years later, here we are!